It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 I’m a very determined and persistent person, which can be a good thing.

-However, these traits held me back when building a business as I didn’t reach out for support straight away.
+However, these traits held me back when building a business in the early days, as I didn’t reach out for support straight away.

 I spent a lot of time trying to figure it all out on my own, which cost me a lot of time and left me feeling very frustrated!

-Once I reached out and enrolled in some courses and coaching programs, I got to access the support I needed to grow.
+Once I reached out and enrolled in some courses and coaching programs, I could access the support I needed to grow.

 I avoided making costly mistakes, and I started working on things correctly, which enabled me to get to where I wanted to be a lot sooner than if I kept going it alone.